saintmalik/blog.saintmalik.me/blog/2023-02-06-setting-resource-limits-requests-kube.md

 Let's say your container images get compromised or there was a breakthrough in your containers and the vector actors decided to use your container to host and run their heavy scripts or cryptomines.

-With the absence of resource quotas, those containers will keep on consuming all the needed CPU and memories they need to survive, hence using more instances.
+With the absence of resource quotas, those containers will keep on consuming all the needed CPU and memories they need to survive, so you use more instances.

 if you luckily have the nodes auto scalers available.